 Aetna • AMbetter TN • BCBS • Cigna • Medicare • Multiplan • PHCS • TRICARE • United Healthcare • Vanderbilt

 Unfortunately we cannot accept TennCare.

-Yes, health insurance covers mental health services depending on your specific plan.
+Yes, health insurance covers mental health services and therapy in Brentwood depending on your specific plan.
 Benefit amounts and limits differ depending on your state and the plan you select.